hristo-vrigazov/dnn.cool/README.md

 # dnn.cool

-Some dump stuff I am playing with.
+Some dumb stuff I am playing with.

 TODO: